Description of the program

 Who may offer a First-Year Seminar?

-Any faculty member, including emeritus faculty, are eligible to teach a FYS.
+In CLAS, any faculty member, including emeritus faculty, are eligible to teach a FYS.
 Additionally any instructors with full or part-time appointments (as a lecturer or a visiting professor, e.g..) may propose and teach First-Year Seminars.
-Executive staff often teach these seminars but teaching assistants are not eligible; likewise merit staff may not offer FYS.
+Executive staff often teach these seminars but teaching assistants or other staff are not eligible.

 What should be included in the proposal?